RalphBacon/172-LTC2954-On-Off-Emulator/README.md

 The Linear Technology **LTC2954** device allows a single push button on *and* off of your microcontroller (via a P-channel MOSFET).
 Additionally it can request an emergency shutdown via a user-configurable delay by pressing and holding the aforementioned button for several seconds.

-Here's how to emulate the first two features using our previously used (video #123) Auto Shufoff dual MOSFET circuitry with just a coufple of extra components.
+Here's how to emulate the first two features using our previously used (video #123) Auto Shutoff dual MOSFET circuitry with just a couple of extra components.

 Compare the following two circuits; the one of the left is the original circuit; the other is the modified circuit to allow a graceful shutdown request to be be sent to the µController.